saikiranpulagalla/research-lead-generation-demo/README.md

 - All extracted data is processed locally; no profiles are stored without explicit export
 - Scoring algorithm is reproducible and deterministic for consistent ranking

+## Compliance Note

+This demo uses publicly available or synthetic data and does not scrape private platforms such as LinkedIn or ResearchGate.

 ---

 **Status:** Demo Application | Lead Generation Assignment | v1.0